 - 1 teaspoon vanilla extract

-- 3/4 cup extra fine ground sorghum flour
+- ¾ cup fine sorghum flour OR brown rice flour

 - Preheat oven to 350 degrees F. Line a cookie sheet with parchment paper and set aside

 - In a small cup, stir together the flax seed and water.
 Set aside